 Specialist Teaching Assistant apprenticeship FAQs

-Got questions about the Specialist Teaching Assistant Apprenticeship?
+Got questions about the Thrive Specialist Teaching Assistant Apprenticeship?
 You’re in the right place!
 Here, we’ve answered the most common queries to help you decide if this programme is the perfect next step in your career.

 Frequently asked questions